fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 In our example below, we define the `Animal` class with a class variable, `@@legs` and assign it to the integer object `4`.
 Once this class is defined by Ruby, the class variable is created.
 We call the class method `legs` and the instance method `legs`, which both return the `@@legs` class variable, which still references the integer object `4`.

-However, as soon as we define the `Snake` class, which subclasses the `Animal` class, the class variable `@@legs` now points to the integer object `0`.
+However, as soon as Ruby evaluates the `Snake` class, which subclasses the `Animal` class, the class variable `@@legs` now points to the integer object `0`, irrespective of whether n object is instantiated from the `Snake` class.
 We can observe the fact that this class variable is referencing `0` in the `Animal` superclass, as well as objects instantiated from the `Animal` class - `horse` in our case.
 ```
 class Animal
   @@legs = 4